xainasx/PREDICTION-OF-HEART-DISEASE-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 ## Dataset

 The project uses the [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) or similar datasets.
 Please ensure the dataset is placed in the appropriate directory (usually `data/`).
+I have also added the Heart Diseas.csv file

 ## Results